 - fat meat;

-- dishes with spicy spices and seasonings;
+- spicy dishes and seasonings;

 - salted, smoked products.

-Photo of the Belgian Shepherd
+Photos of the Belgian Shepherd

-Where it is better to buy a puppy
+Where better to buy a puppy

 Buy a quality puppy, with excellent data, stable psyche and pedigree can hardly be from random sellers or in the bird market.
 In this case, you will have to look for a nursery with a good reputation or an experienced breeder who cares about its reputation.